 -

-There is no single cure for rheumatism, but various treatment options can help alleviate symptoms and enhance quality of life.
-Treatment often depends on the type and severity of the condition.
+There is no single cure for rheumatism, but treatment can help manage symptoms and improve daily living.

 -